 I also research engineering education, specifically pedagogical tools such as service-learning (with a view to promoting STEM through K-12), and instructional technology in the classroom.

 The best part about all of this however, are my students.
-I am fortunate to be surrounded by an amazing group of students.
-I serve as the faculty advisor to over 25 undergraduate students in CE&E, several Honors students, and for the Norwich Chapters of the Society of Women Engineers and Tau Beta Pi.
+Here, at Norwich, I am fortunate to be surrounded by an amazing group of students.
+I serve as the faculty advisor to over 25 undergraduate students in CE&E, several Honors students, and help mentor the Norwich Chapters of the Society of Women Engineers and Tau Beta Pi.
 I am constantly amazed at their excitement and curiosity, willingness to serve, and commitment to learn and engage in so many activities, and do them so well.

 In my previous life I worked for the Florida Department of Environmental Protection in various capacities, for Florida State University as an adjunct instructor, and for Environmental Management Centre in Mumbai, India as a Senior Research Associate and Sustainability Manager.